-PREREQUISITE: ADMISSION TO THE undergraduate elementary certification program. corequisite courses: EDU 401, EDU 411, and EDU 412.
+PREREQUISITE: ADMISSION TO THE UNDERGRADUATE ELEMENTARY CERTIFICATION PROGRAM.
+CO-REQUISITE COURSES: EDU 401, EDU 411, AND EDU 412.

-This course provides pre -service teachers with an integrated approach to the teaching of the language arts (reading/language arts/children's literature) and social studies in the elementary school.
-Both the oretical and practical aspects of teaching will be explored and curriculum materials developed based upon common concepts.
-The course is team-taught with EDU 412.
+This course provides pre-service teachers with an integrated approach to the teaching of the language arts (reading/language arts/children's literature) and social studies in the elementary school.
+Both the theoretical and practical aspects of teaching will be explored and curriculum materials developed based upon common concepts.
+Focus on grades 4-6.
+The course is team-taught with EDU 411 and EDU 412.

 EDU 360 TECHNOLOGY IN THE CLASSROOM

-Designed to introduce teachers to the comput er as a multi-faceted tool.
-Students will evaluate educational software from the perspectives of instructional design and curriculum integration.
-They will learn the potential for enhancing the learning environment using databases, word processors, teacher utilities, and telecommunication packages.
+Designed to introduce teachers to the computer as a multi-faceted tool.
+Teacher candidates will evaluate educational software from the perspectives of instructional design and curriculum integration.
+They will learn the potential for enhancing the learning environment using productivity software, teacher utilities, and telecommunication packages.

-EDU 365 SPECIAL TOPICS
+EDU 365 SPECIAL TOPICS 3 CREDITS